appwrite/sdk-for-php/docs/databases.md

 GET https://HOSTNAME/v1/databases/{databaseId}/collections/{collectionId}/documents
 ```

 ** Get a list of all the user&#039;s documents in a given collection.
-You can use the query params to filter your results.
-On admin mode, this endpoint will return a list of all of documents belonging to the provided collectionId.
-[Learn more about different API modes](/docs/admin). **
+You can use the query params to filter your results. **

 ### Parameters